Alaska Bird Conference, Juneau, Alaska

 2013 Juneau Christmas Bird Count

-The Juneau Christmas Bird Count was held this year on Saturday, January 4.
+The Juneau Christmas Bird Count for 2013 was held on Saturday, January 4, 2014.
 The designated count period runs from December 14th through January 5th.
 This marks the 114th year of the CBC, with counts planned across the United States, Canada, the Caribbean, and Latin America.
 Here in Juneau, this was our 41th count.
 History of the Christmas Bird Count

 American Tree Sparrow -- Mark Schwan